 The Lombard Park District operates under a formal investment policy that is approved by the Board of Park Commissioners and is reviewed on a regular basis.
 The policy provides basic guidelines as to ratings of the obligations according to Standard & Poor's Corporation or Moody's Investors Service, Inc. The District's investment policy has been established to minimize the credit and market risks while earning the highest interest rates possible with banks located throughout the United States.
 Cash investments are invested in instruments offered by investment pools including the Illinois Park District Liquid Asset Fund.
 Maturities of these investments range from 90 to 365 days.
-The amount of interest earned during 2018 by the Governmental Funds totaled \$135,965, a 28% increase from the prior year.
-This increase is attributable to the favorable interest rates in 2018 for investment of bond proceeds used to construct the Madison Meadow Athletic Center.
+The amount of interest earned during 2018 by the Governmental Funds totaled \$156,986, a 15% increase from the prior year.
+This increase is attributable to the District maintaining increased investment amounts in 2019 as compared to 2018.